PT Adaro Indonesia

 Balangan Coal Companies

-In 2017, the concessions produced a total of 3.21 Mt of coal, almost double the 2016 production figure of 1.65 Mt.
-Total overburden removal was 7.70 Mbcm, or 92% higher than 4.01 Mbcm in 2016, resulting in a strip ratio of 2.4x.
+In 2018, the concessions produced a total of 4.70 Mt of coal, an increase of 46% compared to its 2017 production fiure of 3.21 Mt.
+Total overburden removal was 18.34 Mbcm, or 138% higher than 7.70 Mbcm in 2017, resulting in a strip ratio of 3.90x.

 The coal produced by Balangan Coal Companies will strengthen AE’s supply reliability and complement AI’s coal.
-As operations at Balangan Coal Companies progress, continuous market development efforts and higher production capacity will present to them further growth opportunities.
+As operations at Balangan Coal Companies progress, continuous market development efforts and higher production capacity will present further growth opportunities.

 Adaro Metcoal Companies

 PT Mustika Indah Permai (MIP) & PT Bukit Enim Energi (BEE)

-AE has a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatera that contains medium energy and ultra-low pollutant sub-bituminous coal suited for power generation.
+AE has a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatra that contains medium energy and ultra-low pollutant subbituminous coal suited for power generation.

 PT Bhakti Energi Persada (BEP)

-AE owns 10.22% of BEP, and in 2012 ATA entered into a convertible loan and share subscription agreement with the option to provide a loan to BEP of up to US$500 million, convertible up to 51% of equity in BEP (Option One), and an option agreement to acquire BEP shares from its controlling shareholders by offering newly issued shares of AE (Option Two).
+AE owns 10.22% of BEP, and in 2012 AE entered into a convertible loan and share subscription agreement with the option to provide a loan to BEP of up to US$500 million, convertible to up to 51% of equity in BEP (Option One), and an option agreement to acquire BEP shares from its controlling shareholders by offering newly issued shares of AE (Option Two).
 These two options are valid until 2021.